MorganSchmiedt/markdown/README.md

 - `allowHeader`: Whether headers are allowed.
 Defaults to `true`.
 - `allowLink`: Whether links are allowed.
 Defaults to `true`.
 - `allowImage`: Whether images are allowed.
 Defaults to `true`.
-- `allowImageStyle`: Whether inline image styles are allowed.
-Defaults to `false`.
 - `allowCode`: Whether inline codes are allowed.
 Defaults to `true`.
 - `allowMultilineCode`: Whether multiline codes are allowed.
 Defaults to `true`.
 - `allowUnorderedList`: Whether unordered lists are allowed.
 Defaults to `true`.